 Boz himself in closing the curtain on the piece classifies "The Tuggses at Ramsgate" as a short story: "A troublesome form, and an arbitrary custom. . . prescribe that a story should have a conclusion, in addition to a commencement; we have therefore no alternative" (354).
 On the other hand, T. W. Hill classifies it as a "Sketch" in his notes in Dickensian 47, and in its emphasis on outward forms, on the conduct of characters rather than their inner life, it fits that category.
 Part of the difficulty that Dickens experienced in writing "The Tuggses at Ramsgate" may stem from its dual nature.
 As Chris Baldick notes, "As a kind of prose narrative, a sketch is more modest than a short story, showing less development in plot or characterization" (206).
 To add to this confusion of genres, G. R. Thompson refers to the "half-way" status of the sketch in the early nineteenth century: "the sketch occupies a space between the essay and the tale, sharing features of both" (170).
 Certainly, despite the one-dimensional nature of the characters, the story's narrator proceeds with a constant eye to the single, preconceived effect and "the pre-established design" of which Poe spoke in his review of Hawthorne's Twice-Told Tales in 1842.
 In "The Tuggses at Ramsgate" there is considerably more emphasis on plot and more attention to details that contribute to plot (such as Slaughter's sabre) than one would expect in a sketch.
 And, although the narrator of "The Tuggses at Ramsgate" appears to have the cool detachment of a Hawthorne narrator, given the similarities between author and protagonist in this story, this exterior aloofness is something of a sham because Boz at some level must have seen himself as Cymon.

-In the terminology of the ephemeral publications of the 1830s and 1840s which are the literary context of "The Tuggses at Ramsgate," this piece, like The Pickwick Papers (1836-7), A Christmas Carol (1843), and The Chimes (1844), should be classified as belonging to "the literature of comic discomfort."1 Viewed as a cautionary tale, "The Tuggses at Ramsgate" has its origins in such stage comedies as Shakespeare's The Merry Wives of Windsor and Goldsmith's She Stoops to Conquer in which the audience takes delight in the misperceptions, confusions, and foolish conduct of the male lover.
+In the terminology of the ephemeral publications of the 1830s and 1840s which are the literary context of "The Tuggses at Ramsgate," this piece, like The Pickwick Papers (April 1836 though November 1837), A Christmas Carol (1843), and The Chimes (1844), should be classified as belonging to "the literature of comic discomfort."1 Viewed as a cautionary tale, "The Tuggses at Ramsgate" has its origins in such stage comedies as Shakespeare's The Merry Wives of Windsor and Goldsmith's She Stoops to Conquer in which the audience takes delight in the misperceptions, confusions, and foolish conduct of the male lover.
 Browning contends that Dickens' general target in Sketches by Boz is English class-consciousness or "a civility based on the pursuit of wealth and status, and riddled with snobberies and fetishes" (29).
 In these observations of the contemporary scene, as in Sheridan's The School for Scandal in the previous century, audience laughter functions as a self-corrective, purging the tendency to become, as Sir Philip Sidney remarked in A Defence of Poesie (1595), "such an one."

-Dickens' first article in the first number of The Library of Fiction, "The Tuggses at Ramsgate" was published on the selfsame day as the first number of the Pickwick Papers: 31 March 1836.
+Dickens' first article in the first number of Chapman and Hall's The Library of Fiction, "The Tuggses at Ramsgate" was published on the selfsame day as the first number of the Pickwick Papers: 31 March 1836.
 Like Pickwick, the story is set partly in and partly outside London, and involves common London types: the fatuous nouveau riche Tuggses, the mercenary Waterses, and various impertinent and whimsical carriage drivers and land.
 Hill notes that Belinda Waters' petitioning her husband to be calm when the reader and the Tuggses first meet the couple on the Ramsgate steamer renders the belligerent captain yet another stock Dickensian type: the irascible army officer who appears as Mr. Dowler in Chapters 35 through 39 in the Pickwick Papers.
 In time, he will develop into Bentley Drummle in Great Expectations as the brutish rival to the protagonist in terms of romantic interest.
 However, Captain Walter Waters' irascibility is no whimsical character trait but part of a deliberate and (as Cruikshank's accompanying plate suggests) convincing pose that is the key to the design or plot that the couple have formed to bilk the social-climbers and to which the name of the Waterses' companion, Lieutenant Slaughter, draws the reader's attention.

 Structurally, too, as Hill comments, "The Tuggses at Ramsgate" like the Pickwick Papers depends upon the continual encountering of the same people every day throughout the six weeks that Tuggses stay in Ramsgate.
 Again, however, the effect of this repetition Hill neglects to analyse; it is not merely humorous, but also thematic, since the Tuggses erroneously believe that a change of scene, costumes, and names will render them socially superior beings to those who two months' previous had kept a small grocery store on the Surrey side, near London Bridge.
 Hill's gloss of the name that the Nature-admiring Simon assumes for himself is equally disappointing since it lists only one possible source and several other similar allusions without any speculation as to the authorial intention behind the allusion:

-In Martin Chuzzlewit, chapter XXX, occurs this sentence: "love has shed refinements on innumerable Cymons."
+In Martin Chuzzlewit, Chapter XXX, occurs this sentence: "love has shed refinements on innumerable Cymons."
 In Our Mutual Friend, book I, Chapter II, Lady Tippins had "a rough Cymon" in her cupidon.
 Nicholas Bentley, Michael Slater, and Nina Burgis in The Dickens Index propose that both novels and the short story are alluding to the Cypriot nobleman who, nicknamed "Cimone" ("The Brute") on account of his boorish behaviour, "becomes civilized The through the power of love" (69).
 Dickens probably encountered the name in Dryden's "Cymon and Iphigenia" in his Fables, Ancient and Modern (1700) rather than directly in Boccaccio's Decameron ("The First Tale of the Fifth Day").
 And likely, as with the French romance of "Valentine and Orson," Dickens as a child encountered the story in a chapbook.
 Earle Davis speculates that "It is possible and even probable that Dickens became acquainted with eighteenth-century fiction in shortened form before the full texts were given to him" (149).
 The multiple references to the Boccaccian figure suggest that for Dickens he was, like the brutish Orson civilised by his brother Valentine in the old French romance and eighteenth-century English children's story, a favourite subject for allusion.3

 A clue to the personal and class significance of the story for young Dickens is given in Peter Ackroyd's biography of Dickens.